ZipsRacingElectric/ZRE-CAN-Tools/readme.md

                         setup.
 Ex. 'can0'.
     vcan*             - Virtual SocketCAN device, must be already initialized and setup.
-    COM*,<baud>       - SLCAN device, must be a CANable device.
+    COM*@<baud>       - SLCAN device, must be a CANable device.
 CAN baudrate is indicated by the baud field.
-Ex 'COM3,1000000'.
+Ex 'COM3@1000000'.
 <DBC file path>       - The path to the DBC file to use.
 <config JSON path>    - The configuration JSON file to use.
 Configuration files
                         indicate the identity and unit-specific parameters of